 Reading about candidates in the role is a useful way of finding out more about the skills needed.
-Dr Rajesh Gowda has shared his experience working on the Tribunal below.
+Dr Rajesh Gowda has shared his experience of working on the Tribunal below.

 “I applied to be a Medical member of the Mental Health Review Tribunal not really knowing how I would ‘fit it all in’ nor what sitting on the tribunal would be really like.
 It has, however, been one of the best decisions of my professional life.
 It started with superb training which started the process of learning how to be objective with the evidence and reducing bias.

 I live in England, albeit just over the border.
 It has been possible to quickly develop good working relationships in the Welsh Office and Tribunal colleagues as one works with a relatively smaller group of people.